transmissions11/solcurity/README.md

 - `C17` - Updating a struct/array in memory won't modify it in storage.
 - `C18` - Never shadow state variables.
 (SWC-119)
 - `C19` - No unused variables.
 (SWC-131)
-- `C20` - Is calculation on the fly cheaper than storing the value?
+- `C20` - Is calculating a value on the fly cheaper than storing it?
 - `C21` - Are all state variables read from the correct contract: master vs. clone?
 - `C22` - Is all usage of `>` or `<` or `>=` or `<=` correct?
 - `C23` - Are logical operators correct `==`, `!=`, `&&`, `||`, `!`